Doctor Who Magazine: Panini years (1995–present)

 DWM is now published by Panini Comics, which purchased the title along with the rest of the Marvel UK catalogue in 1995.
 In 2006, however, it lost its exclusivity when BBC Worldwide launched its own comic, Doctor Who Adventures, aimed at a younger audience.

 DWM's 400th issue was published in September 2008, and the publication celebrated its 30th anniversary in October 2009.
 In April 2010, it was confirmed in issue 420 that Doctor Who Magazine now holds the Guinness World Record for "Longest Running Magazine Based on a Television Series."
 The magazine reached its 500th issue in May 2016.
+It reached its 600th issue in February 2024.

 In April 2011, Panini Comics released a new monthly magazine titled Doctor Who Insider; although it was made in Britain the magazine was published for North America.
 It was announced on 27 January 2012 that Doctor Who Insider had ceased publication after nine issues.
 Doctor Who Insider returned for a special edition issue on 1 November 2012.

 Panini has begun to digitally restore and reprint older DWM comics in trade paperback format.
 Twenty-five volumes have been printed so far: two featuring the comics adventures of the Fourth Doctor, one with the adventures of the Fifth Doctor, two featuring the Sixth Doctor, five with the adventures of the Seventh Doctor, four focusing on the Eighth Doctor, one with the adventures of the Ninth Doctor, three featuring the Tenth Doctor, four collecting the adventures of the Eleventh Doctor and four with the adventures of the Twelfth Doctor.
 Panini also published a one-shot magazine-format reprinting of the complete Ninth Doctor strips in 2006 and most of the Tenth Doctor and Martha Jones strips in 2008.
 DWM issue 426 reported that the series had been postponed; it eventually resumed with the publication of "The Crimson Hand" in May 2012.

 In November 2020, Panini published The Daleks, a new compilation of the Dalek comic strips originally published on the back pages of early issues of 1960s comic TV Century 21.
 Unlike previous reprints, the majority of pages in the collection were scanned from the original artwork.